How to Get Cast on HBO Max’s ‘The Pitt’

 Article Image

 “ER” star Noah Wyle knows his way around a fictional emergency room.
-But his character on Max’s new medical drama “The Pitt” is not quite like Dr. John Carter.
-Inspired by the health care workers on the frontlines amid the COVID-19 pandemic, R. Scott Gemmill, John Wells, and Wyle—all of whom worked on “ER,” the long-running NBC drama created by Michael Crichton in the ’90s—have teamed up again to showcase what it’s like in the heart of a hectic hospital shift.
+But his character on HBO Max’s Emmy Award–winning medical drama “The Pitt” isn’t quite like Dr. John Carter.
+Inspired by the health care workers on the front lines of the COVID-19 pandemic, R. Scott Gemmill, John Wells, and Wyle—all of whom worked on “ER,” the long-running NBC drama created by Michael Crichton in the ’90s—teamed up again to showcase what it’s like in the heart of a hectic hospital shift.

 JUMP TO